HaleyKwok/University-Academic-Management-System/README.md

-# University-Academic-Management-System
+# University-Academic-Management-System (UAMS)

-### Design Project Documentation

-#### Title
-**University Academic Management System (UAMS)**

-#### Team Information

-#### Client Description and Problem-Solution Statement

-**Problem Statement:**
+## 🔆 Introduction

 The university currently utilizes several disjointed systems for its academic management needs.
 This fragmentation leads to inefficiencies in academic record maintenance, scheduling, and resource management, making the processes cumbersome and error-prone.

-**Solution Statement:**
 The proposed University Academic Management System (UAMS) aims to centralize and streamline the management of academic records, course scheduling, faculty assignments, and classroom allocations.
 By doing so, UAMS will ensure higher data integrity, improve accessibility, and enhance the decision-making capabilities of academic administrators.

+---
+## 🥳 Features
-#### Simplified Entity-Relationship Diagram (EER) Overview
+### Simplified Entity-Relationship Diagram (EER) Overview

 The EER diagram for the UAMS outlines the following key entities and their relationships: